TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

-Using the '::' notation (recommended)
+Using the '::' Notation (Recommended)
 =====================================

 It's nice to use this notation and the preferred way to create a code block in